 The trend to hold your child back in school to gain athletic advantages has picked up momentum in recent years, but is this a smart move for families?
-To be clear, these are kids who would otherwise advance in grade because of adequate academic marks, but are held back in the same grade simply to grow physically and have a greater chance for sport success.
+To be clear, these are kids who would otherwise advance in grade because of adequate academic marks, but are held back in the same grade simply to grow physically and have a greater chance for sport success (and hopefully an eventual college athletic scholarship).
 In some cases these calculations may pay off, but in many more instances the decision to improve sport skills through school grade repetition simply doesn’t provide the return on investment.
 If you are currently entertaining questions around grade repetition for sport success, there are a number of important points to consider before making a final decision.

 The pros and cons of holding kids back for athletic advantages